-The Bureau of Labor Statistics reports that only 12% of private industry workers participated in a pension type plan in 2019.
+The Bureau of Labor Statistics reports that only 12% of private industry workers participated in a pension-type plan in 2019.
 For most, that means Social Security will be the primary source of regular retirement income.
 Don’t overlook, our least favorite family member, Uncle Sam, takes his cut of your income for taxes, even during retirement.
-The remaining after-tax cash flow to you each month is an important number when it comes answering the big question.
+The remaining after-tax cash flow to you each month is an important number when it comes to answering the big question.

 3. How much can I pull from investments?

 A well-known rule of thumb is commonly known as the 4% rule.
-The basic premise is that if you are in a reasonably balanced portfolio (60% stocks, 40% bonds) and are in your mid 60’s, you can withdraw 4% of your starting account balance, adjusting the distribution annually for inflation, and have a reasonably low probability of running out of money during your lifetime.
+The basic premise is that if you are in a reasonably balanced portfolio (60% stocks, 40% bonds) and are in your mid 60’s, you can withdraw 4% of your starting account balance, adjust the distribution annually for inflation, and have a reasonably low probability of running out of money during your lifetime.
 A quick Google search of the “4% rule” will show you all sorts of research in favor of it as well as problems with it, such as sequence of returns risk (risk of a large downturn early in the withdrawal phase), longevity risk (risk of living a very long time), return risk (risk of earning lower returns going forward then markets have in the past).

 4. What adjustments do I need to make it work?

 You should be starting to get a decent snapshot of your retirement picture by now.
 You have estimated how much you will need in retirement, and you have estimated how much you will earn in retirement.
-For some, those numbers look good, collecting more than you anticipate to spend, with a margin of safety in between.
+For some, those numbers look good, collecting more than you anticipate spending, with a margin of safety in between.
 For others, there may be a gap requiring adjustments to make it work.
-Those adjustments may include spending less, retiring later, changing how you invest, or working part-time.
+Those adjustments may include spending less, retiring later, changing how you invest or working part-time.

 Being on the verge of retirement is both exciting and stressful.
 You are about to realize the payoff for a career of hard work, but you have a slew of decisions you need to make.
 The time and effort it will take you to understand your full retirement picture is completely worth the effort.
 If you are getting started with this process, we invite you to download our free retirement checklist.